Want to understand Agile software development and the tools you need to implement it?

 - Your primary measure of success is developing working software that accurately satisfies a customer’s wants.

 - Aim for sustainable test-driven development.
-Your team must be able to maintain the quality of your iterative and incremental processes throughout the life cycle.
+Your team must be able to maintain the quality of your incremental and iterative processes throughout the software development life cycle (SDLC).

-- Continuous dedication to technical excellence and good design helps you adapt to customer feedback and satisfy their needs.
+- Continuous dedication to technical excellence and simple design helps you adapt to customer feedback and satisfy their needs.

 C. Principles Of Agile Teamwork

-- Software developers and project stakeholders must actively collaborate to clearly understand and implement customer feedback.
+- Agile developers and the project stakeholder must actively collaborate to clearly understand and implement customer feedback.

 - Always build working software around motivated people and give them the Agile environment they need to get the work done.